 Cost of LASIK Eye Surgery In The UK

-The cost of LASIK surgery can be advertised from around £1195 per eye although this is without Wavefront technology to create a 3D map of the eye which we would recommend using.
+The cost of LASIK surgery can be advertised from around £700 per eye although this is normally for the most basic treatment type for those with the lowest prescriptions.
 You should expect to pay over £3000 for both eyes and most clinics will offer a fixed price (Optical Express advertise the lowest rate but it is not fixed like the others so you may end up spending a lot more if you go with them).
-If you have a particularly high prescription, have had previous surgery elsewhere or you require specialist correction you should expect to pay in excess of £5,500-£6,500 and use a specialist clinic like the 3 London ones listed above.
+If you have a particularly high prescription, have had previous surgery elsewhere or you require specialist correction you should expect to pay in excess of £5,500-£6,500 and use a specialist clinic.

 Despite the various type of surgery, each one should include on-going post-operative care with follow-up appointments a few days after the operation together with a yearly checkup.
 In some cases the surgery comes with a reassuring lifetime guarantee.

 All clinics will offer some sort of financing for their LASIK treatment in order to make the payments more manageable.
 Many will offer 0% finance over a short time period (i.e. 10-12 months) and will charge around 9.5-11.5% APR if you would like to pay off the balance over a longer period (i.e. 12 -72 months).

 Always check the total amount you are repaying if you are applying for finance – the low monthly repayments look great but you can end up paying substantially more than the original price due to the interest rate.